Singular they: Comparison with other pronouns

 The singular and plural use of they can be compared with the pronoun you, which had been both a plural and polite singular, but by the 18th century replaced thou for singular referents.
 For "you", the singular reflexive pronoun ("yourself") is different from its plural reflexive pronoun ("yourselves"); with "they" one can hear either "themself" or "themselves" for the singular reflexive pronoun.

 Singular "they" has also been compared to nosism (such as the "royal we"), when a single person uses first-person plural in place of first-person singular pronouns.
 Similar to singular "you", its singular reflexive pronoun ("ourself") is different from the plural reflexive pronoun ("ourselves").

 While the pronoun set derived from it is primarily used for inanimate objects, it is frequently used in an impersonal context when someone's identity is unknown or established on a provisional basis, e.g. "Who is it?" or "With this new haircut, no one knows it is me."
 It is also used for infants of unspecified gender but may be considered dehumanizing and is therefore more likely in a clinical context.
 Otherwise, in more personal contexts, the use of it to refer to a person might indicate antipathy or other negative emotions.

 It can also be used for non-human animals of unspecified sex, though they is common for pets and other domesticated animals of unspecified sex, especially when referred to by a proper name (e.g. Rags, Snuggles).
 Normally, birds and mammals with a known sex are referred to by their respective male or female pronoun (he and she; him and her).

+Use of singular they in question tags

+For question tags (like isn't it, aren't they) is used to turn a statement into a question to ask for confirmation, seek agreement, or request more information, which is very common is general speech or informal writing.
+For indefinite pronouns for people like somebody, everyone, nobody, we use they in the question tag.
+Even though the verb in the main clause (is) is singular, the verb in the question tag must be plural (are) to agree with the pronoun they even in the singular form.
+Here are some examples: